 Lastly, you may wonder, why can’t we just try implementing it?
 For one, it could strip funds from other forms of social welfare.
 That would drain the government’s time and resources while serving as an insufficient substitute.

 Future of UBI

-UBI is just one of the many proposals put forth by candidates in the 2020 election.
+UBI is just one of the many ideas candidates proposed in the 2020 election.
 Learning more about these new proposals will give you a better understanding of the established economic logic behind them.
 While the idea behind UBI is age-old, long-term implementation has yet to happen.